-1a.
+a.
 Second Year

-- ai.
-At the end of the appointee's second year, the department shall determine whether or not it regard Formatted: Right: -0.5" the appointee as a candidate for reappointment according to department procedures and shall infort Formatted: Indent: Left: 0.75", Right: -0.5" the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year. - bii.
+- At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to department procedures and shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year. - ii.
 By June 15 of the appointee's second year, the Dean of the Faculty/Vice President for Academic Affairs shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year.

-eiii.
+iii.
 Reviews